-Our research interests are in the cellular and molecular pathways that underlie pattern formation in the vertebrate embryo.
-We are particularly interested in how cells begin to acquire specific cell fates and morphologies early in development.
-Our most recent focus has been on the formation and differentiation of the musculature system.
-The vertebrate model system that we work with is the African clawed frog, Xenopus laevis.
-This system lends itself well to the study of embryology because the aquatic frog can be easily reared in a laboratory environment, the females lay hundred of eggs, the eggs are easily fertilized and development can be observed in a culture dish.
+My lab research is focused on the cellular and molecular pathways that underlie pattern formation in the vertebrate embryo.
+We are particularly interested in how cells acquire specific cell fates and morphologies early in development.
+Our most recent work focuses on the formation and differentiation of the musculature system.
+Our model system is the African clawed frog, Xenopus laevis as it lends itself well to the study of embryological processes given that embryos can be easily observed in a culture dish from the onset of fertilization to tadpole stages.

-Domingo Lab Publications: #SFSU Undergraduate student; * SFSU Master’s student
+# SF State Undergraduate student; * SF State Master’s student

 Sabillo A, Ramirez J, Domingo CR.
 Making muscle: Morphogenetic movements and molecular mechanisms of myogenesis in Xenopus laevis.
 Semin Cell Dev Biol.
 2016 Feb 5. pii: S1084-9521(16)30044-1. doi: 10.1016/j.semcdb.2016.02.006.